daskals/AWS-Service-Latency-Diagnostic-Tool/README.md

 This script is designed to measure the latency of two AWS services - AWS IoT Core and AWS API Gateway - across multiple AWS regions.
 By sending requests to these services and gauging the response time, it provides insights into their respective performances.

+### Reporting Procedure:

+Upon execution, the script now also creates a report, encapsulating all vital statistics and results.
+This report includes:
+- Author
+- Python version
+- Location of the requests
+- Date of the script execution
+- Latency results for AWS IoT Core and AWS API Gateway across different regions.

+This makes it easy to archive, share, or analyze results without having to rerun the script.

+### Executable for Windows:

+For users who don't have Python installed on their Windows machine, an executable file (`.exe`) is provided.
+Simply download the file and run it like any other Windows application to get the latency diagnostics.

+It will create a report file with name aws_latency_report.txt

 ### Key Components and Functionalities:

 #### 1. **Region Data**: